pcaly626/kp_api/README.md

 `127.0.0.1:8000/admin`

-Type in the credientials for the superuser and view the Signapore District table
+Type in the credentials for the superuser and view the Singapore District table

 ## Lesson 5 - Get Data from Views